-How much does Frozen Pipes Repair cost?
+How much does Frozen Pipes Repair cost in Alameda, CA?

 Frozen pipes repair: starting at $250-650 depending on length of pipe and how deep they have managed to find the frozen section.
 The more difficult it will be if there's a gas leak in your house or apartment complex.
 This could cost up to tens of thousands of dollars for repairs that require shutting off all gas sources from outside before any work can begin so as not to endanger lives and neighboring units.